Blackhawks end 8-game slide with 6-3 win over Penguins

 Rust's second goal, at 5:46 of the second, tied it at 2.
 After Seabrook's turnover, Crawford made a pad save on Derek Grant's drive from the slot, but Rust buried the rebound.

 DeBrincat's power-play goal with 4:32 left in the period regained the lead for Chicago.
-After taking Patrick Kane's feed, DeBrincat skated around Olli Maatta and beat DeSmith on the stick side with a shot just under the crossbar.
+He skated around Olli Maatta and beat DeSmith on the stick side with a shot just under the crossbar.

 Rust tied it at 3 with 56.8 seconds left when his cross-ice pass from the left side of the net deflected off Seabrook's stick and past Crawford.

 NOTES: Rust has 37 goals in 211 career games.
 He scored three times against Ottawa in December 2016. ...
 Seabrook played in his 1,037th NHL game to move past Bobby Hull and into second place in games played as a Blackhawk.
 Stan Mikita leads with 1,396. ...
 Pittsburgh G Tristan Jarry was returned to Wilkes-Barre/Scranton of the AHL to make room for Murray, who practiced Tuesday and participated in the game-day skate Wednesday.
-"We thought we'd get him a good solid workout again today and then engage him over the next couple of games here," coach Mike Sullivan said.
-Murray last played at Ottawa on Nov.
-17 when he allowed three goals on 10 shots in the first period, then was relieved by DeSmith in a 6-4 loss. ...
+"We thought we'd get him a good solid workout again today and then engage him over the next couple of games here," coach Mike Sullivan said. ...
 Pittsburgh F Matt Cullen returned after missing 11 games with a lower-body injury. ...
 Chicago C Artem Anisimov was placed on injured reserve (concussion protocol) retroactive to Dec.
 9, when he left a 3-2 loss to Montreal in the third period. ...
 Blackhawks D Erik Gustafsson (illness) missed his second game, while Penguins F Patric Hornqvist (upper body) missed his third.

 UP NEXT